Texas Measles Outbreak Tracker 2025

 Where can I get the measles vaccine in Texas?

 You can find measles (MMR) vaccine locations through vaccines.gov, your local health department, pharmacies like CVS and Walgreens, and healthcare providers.
 The vaccine is recommended for children and adults who haven't been vaccinated.
-With 95% of U.S. cases occurring in unvaccinated individuals, vaccination is critical for protection.
+With 92% of U.S. cases occurring in unvaccinated or unknown vaccination status individuals, vaccination is critical for protection.

 What counties in Texas have measles outbreaks?